28 October, 2024

 Meta Safe Zones (Reels, Stories)

-You should avoid having textual and creative elements on the edges (top, bottom, sides) to make the published content more persuasive when creating Ad Reels and Stories.
+For Ad Reels and Stories, avoid having textual and creative elements on the edges (top, bottom, sides) to make the published content more persuasive.
 If a disclaimer is needed in Reels, it is recommended to leave about 40% of the lowest part clear for text.
 Remember the 1080×1350 pixels area so that your Reels will be viewed in the feed.

-Meta Ads Manager offers a Safe Zone restrictor feature, allowing you to see whether elements in Reels and Stories will be overlapped by interface components.
-The recommendations for Safe Zones are below.
+Meta Ads Manager offers a special Safe Zone restrictor feature, allowing you to see whether elements in Reels and Stories will be overlapped by interface components.
+You can see our recommendations for Safe Zones below.

 Safes zones for Reels and Stories in Instagram